Digital Marketing

 Your performance marketing strategy may still not deliver the results you want if your website or app UX (user experience) isn’t great.

-A bad landing page, slow loading speed, and un-enticing offers will quickly repel your prospects.
-Poor website/landing page experience will also hurt your ad’s Quality Score, cranking up your performance marketing costs.
+A bad landing page, slow loading speed, and unenticing offers will quickly repel your prospects.
+A poor website/landing page experience will also hurt your ad’s Quality Score, cranking up your performance marketing costs.

-To get the best results from your performance marketing campaign, test and optimize your landing pages/website links, content, graphic design, loading speed, and offers.
+To get the best results from your performance marketing campaign, test and optimize your landing pages or website links, content, graphic design, loading speed, and offers.

 Small improvements will also count.

-A Deloitte study shows a 0.1-second improvement in site speed boosts
+A Deloitte study shows that a 0.1-second improvement in site speed boosts

 • Page views